thisisbalu/exception-decoded/_posts/spring/2024-02-03-spring-subscriptionerrorexception.md

 ---
-title: "Title: Unraveling the SubscriptionErrorException in Spring: A Deep Dive into Error Handling and Resilience"
+title: "Unraveling the SubscriptionErrorException in Spring: A Deep Dive into Error Handling and Resilience"
 date: 2024-02-03 09:00:00 -0000
 categories: [Spring, spring-graphql]
 tags: [spring, spring-unchecked, org.springframework.graphql.client]
 mermaid: true
 toc: true
----

 ---

 Spring is undoubtedly a powerhouse in the world of enterprise Java development, with its robust ecosystem and unrivaled support for building scalable applications.
 However, even the best-designed systems encounter errors and exceptions that need to be dealt with gracefully.
 One such exception that often arises in Spring-based applications is the **SubscriptionErrorException**.